Debbie McGee: Career

+Magic with Paul Daniels

 Delfont found her a job performing on stage with magician Paul Daniels in his 1979 summer show at the Britannia Pier Theatre in Great Yarmouth.
 She met Daniels on 23 May 1979 at rehearsals for the show, which were held at a church hall in London.

 She later joined Dougie Squires's Second Generation troupe as a dancer, which involved touring Europe with acts including Chris de Burgh and James Last.
 After winter work in pantomime, McGee joined Daniels again for his 1980 summer season in Bournemouth.
-She then performed in his London stage show It's Magic, which opened on 10 December 1980 and which, by the time it closed 14 months later, had become the longest running magic show ever to play in the West End.
+She then performed in his London stage show It's Magic, which opened on 10 December 1980 and which, by the time it closed 14 months later, had become the longest-running magic show ever to play in the West End.

 McGee achieved national and international fame through television appearances with Daniels.
 After seeing her on stage in the West End, BBC producer John Fisher asked Debbie to appear in the BBC1 series The Paul Daniels Magic Show, which had begun in 1979.
 That series continued until 1994 and regularly attracted audiences of 15 million in the UK and was sold to 43 countries.
-Daniels regularly referred to McGee on his TV shows as "The lovely Debbie McGee", a phrase that entered popular culture as a stereotype for magicians' assistants.
+Daniels regularly referred to McGee on his TV shows as "the lovely Debbie McGee", a phrase that entered popular culture as a stereotype for magicians' assistants.

 Daniels and McGee were married in Buckinghamshire in April 1988.

 In October 1991, McGee was one of the first female magicians to become a member of The Magic Circle, a society for British professional magicians.
 She celebrated by appearing on TV to perform a trick accompanied by Daniels as her assistant "The Lovely Paul", who was not allowed to speak during the performance.

-McGee was the 2017 winner of the Magic Circle's Maskelyne award "for services to British Magic", the same award that her husband received in 1988.
+McGee was the 2017 winner of the Magic Circle's Maskelyne Award "for services to British Magic", the same award that her husband received in 1988.